AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

 This section gives an overview of the different tools and their advantages, disadvantages and differences.
 For each of them, there is a corresponding page, explaining how to use it.

-If you are unsure which one to use, linuxdeploy and go-appimagetool are the best options in most cases.
+If you are unsure which one to use, linuxdeploy and go-appimagetool are usually the best options.

 .. _creation-comparison-table: